Friday Foster (film)

-Friday Foster is a 1975 American blaxploitation film written and directed by Arthur Marks and starring Pam Grier in the title role.
+Friday Foster is a 1975 American blaxploitation film directed by Arthur Marks and starring Pam Grier in the title role.
 Yaphet Kotto, Eartha Kitt, Scatman Crothers and Carl Weathers co-starred.
-It is an adaptation of the 1970-74 syndicated newspaper comic strip of the same name, scripted by Jim Lawrence and illustrated by Jorge Longarón.
+It is an adaptation of the 1970–74 syndicated newspaper comic strip of the same name, scripted by Jim Lawrence and illustrated by Jorge Longarón.
 This was Grier's final film with American International Pictures.
 The tagline on the film's poster is "Wham!
 Bam!
 Here comes Pam!"

 Plot

 Friday Foster (Grier) is an ex-magazine model turned magazine photographer who refuses to heed her boss's admonitions against becoming involved in the stories to which she is assigned.
 After witnessing an assassination attempt on the nation's wealthiest African American, Blake Tarr (Thalmus Rasulala), and then seeing her best friend Cloris Boston (Miles) murdered, Friday finds herself targeted for death.
 She teams up with private detective Colt Hawkins (Kotto) to investigate, and soon the two are hot on the trail of a plot to eliminate the country's African-American political leadership.